Yamen9418/Yamen9418/README.md

 - 👋 Hi, I’m Yamen.
 - 👀 I’m interested in programming, AI and developing.
 - 🌱 I’m currently reading my MSc in Computer Engineering.
-- 🌱 I’m currently working on research on how to test Machine Learning systems.
+- 🌱 I’m currently working on research on how to test Machine Learning systems as well as on developing a game using LibGDX, stay tuned!
-- 💞️ I’m looking to collaborate on fun projects.
+- 💞️ I’m looking to collaborate on fun projects and cool games.
 - 📫 How to reach me: www.linkedin.com/in/yamen-albdeiwi-442336179

 <!---